mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 ------------
 This tutorial will help you setup the ISIS Powder diffraction scripts for your instrument.
-It assumes no prior knowledge or usage and a fresh install of Mantid.
+It assumes no prior knowledge or usage of the scripts and a fresh install of Mantid.

 .. _copying_example_files_isis-powder-diffraction-ref:

 Copying instrument example files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Open your Mantid install location, by default this will be `C:\\MantidInstall` on Windows and `/opt/Mantid` on Linux.
+Open *scripts*, *diffraction*, *isis_powder*.
-Open your Mantid install location, by default on Windows this will be `C:\\MantidInstall` on Linux `/opt/Mantid`.
-Open *scripts* *diffraction* and *isis_powder*.
-For this tutorial we will be using Polaris data however you may set-up a different instrument.
+In these tutorials we will be using Polaris examples and data however you may set-up a different instrument.

 Open *polaris_routines* (or *'instName'_routines*), there will
 be a folder called *examples*.
 Copy the contents (all files and folders)